 Trading Experience: Gemini vs Coinbase

-For real cryptocurrency trading, you’d have to visit Coinbase’s trading product ‘Coinbase Pro’.
-Coinbase is more of a shop than a trading platform, and users who choose to trade here, knowing Coinbase’s extortionate fees, will have a pretty bad time regularly shooting themselves in the foot.
+For real cryptocurrency trading, you’d have to visit Coinbase’s trading product ‘Coinbase Pro.’
+Unfortunately, Coinbase is more of a shop than a trading platform.
+Users who choose to trade here, knowing Coinbase’s extortionate fees, will have a pretty bad time regularly shooting themselves in the foot.

-Gemini’s trading view is more advanced than Coinbase, but far more simplistic than competitors like Binance and Bitfinex.
-You’ll be able to see some order book views, price information, and 24-hour data, as well as various other tidbits of information, all on one screen.
+Gemini’s trading view is more advanced than Coinbase but more simplistic than competitors like Binance and Bitfinex.
+For example, you’ll be able to see some order book views, price information, and 24-hour data, as well as various other tidbits of information, all on one screen.

 Winner: Gemini.
 The display options and order confirmations are more detailed.

 Reputation & Security

 Coinbase is the go-to platform for first-time crypto-purchasers, thanks to the simplicity, the marketing, and the great user interface.
 Unfortunately, their reputation suffers due to the verification times, the custodial wallet, the sky-high fees, but security measures redeem them, as the exchange has never been successfully hacked or compromised.